 The Web Stream option allows RTMP, RTSP, MMS, or HTTP streams to be taken directly into Wirecast.
 This is useful for incorporating remote IP Cameras or other network streams into a broadcast.
-Sources are automatically detected and are also identified by IP Camera Profile.
+Sources are automatically detected and are also identified as IP Camera Profile or Bonjour detection.
 To open a Web Stream source, select Web Stream from the source menu in the shot window.